 Ekwunife and colleagues evaluated the impact of removal of subsidies for HIV online self-testing kit ordering in Kenya (Abstract 930).
-They evaluated periods before subsidy removal (cost of oralfluid and blood-based kits was \$2.30 USD) to periods after subsidy removal (cost of oral-fluid tests was \$4.30 USD and cost of blood-based kits was \$6.90 USD), using sales of an emergency contraceptive product during those periods as a control.
-They found that ordering of oral-fluid self-test kits declined 1.5-fold after subsidy removal kits declined by 27-fold (with 226 fewer test kits per month) compared with the control.
+They evaluated periods before subsidy removal (cost of oral-fluid and bloodbased kits was \$2.30 USD) to periods after subsidy removal (cost of oral-fluid tests was \$4.30 USD and cost of blood-based kits was \$6.90 USD), using sales of an emergency contraceptive product during those periods as a control.
+They found that ordering of oral-fluid selftest kits declined 1.5-fold after subsidy removal (with 357 fewer test kits per month), and blood-based selfcollection kits declined by 27-fold (with 226 fewer test kits per month) compared with the control.
 These data suggest that subsidies are effective at increasing the demand for HIV self-test kits.